Achilles Tendonitis Treatment near Unley

 Achilles Tendinosis/Tendonopathy

-At SA Running Injury Clinic, athletes often come to us with Achilles Tendon injuries that have persisted for over six months.
-By this advanced stage, the tendon structure has altered considerably, making the condition harder to address.
+SA Running Injury Clinic treats many athletes with Achilles Tendon injuries lasting over six months.
+At this advanced pathology stage, the tendon has undergone substantial changes, rendering the condition more challenging to manage.

 Achilles Tendinopathy or Achilles Tendinosis represents a progressed stage of chronic Achilles Tendinitis without inflammation.
 This condition involves micro tear breakdown, thickening, and scarring of the tendon.
 While warmth and redness are typically absent, the site remains sensitive to touch.
 At SA Running Injury Clinic, we regularly address Achilles injuries, attracting patients from surrounding suburbs, including {suburb}.